psychemedia/storytelling-notes/wife-selling.md

 Expectation was whetted by the intimation that the lady would attend the sale herself, that all might judge of her personal charm, and that she would be mounted on horseback.
 A curious and babbling crowd assembled to witness the transaction, and precisely at midday, according to the announcement, she rode up, attended by the ostler of the "Lord Exmouth."
 The husband, James Brooks, officiated as auctioneer.
 The first bid was five shillings, then the sums offered mounted to ten and to fifteen; but none rose, and that slowly, over two pound.
 Whereupon the ostler called out "Three pounds," and she would have been knocked down to him had not at this conjuncture a couple of watchmen intervened, one laying hands on the husband and the other on the wife, and escorted the pair to the Guildhall, followed by the rabble.

 When the mayor took them to task, the husband declared that for the life of him he could not see that he was doing wrong.
 He and his wife had agreed to the sale, as they had not lived together for long, and were ill-assorted, and therefore desired fresh partners.
 The ostler was prepared to pay twenty pounds for her — three pounds down and the balance at Christmas — and the woman was quite agreeable.
 What, then, was wrong?
-He assured the mayor that there was nothing "below board" in the transaction; the auction had been "called " three times in Modbury Market, and the wife also considered that she ought and would like to be sold in a public fair.
+He assured the mayor that there was nothing "below board" in the transaction; the auction had been "called" three times in Modbury Market, and the wife also considered that she ought and would like to be sold in a public fair.

 The mayor now examined the woman.
 She admitted that the ostler was buying her in at a reserved price, at which she had valued herself.
 There was a gentleman, a Mr. K., who she expected would have attended and bid for her, and with whom she had intended to go.
 But Mr. K. had not turned up, much to her annoyance.
 "I was very much annoyed," said she, "to find that he had not kept his promise.
 But I was so determined to be loosed from Mr. Brooks, that when Mr. K. did not attend, I asked the ostler to buy me with my own money, unless I went for more than twenty pounds."